iExecBlockchainComputing/documentation-tools/overview/helloWorld.md

 ---
 description:
   Kickstart your Web3 journey with iExec.
-In just 30 minutes, learn how to build privacy-focused dApps, protect sensitive data, and manage data access with real-world tools and examples.
+In just 30 minutes, learn how to build privacy-focused dApps, protect sensitive data, and manage data access.
 ---

 # 👋 Welcome to iExec